A Roadmap for neutrino charge assignments in $U(2)_F$ Flavor Models: Implications for LFV processes and leptonic anomalous magnetic moments: LFV decays and the muon anomalous magnetic moment

 \section{LFV decays and the muon anomalous magnetic moment}

 The electric and magnetic dipole moments offer valuable low-energy insights into potential New Physics (NP) beyond the Standard Model.
 Over the years, the long-standing tension in the anomalous magnetic moment of the muon $a_\mu=(g-2)_\mu/2$ has emerged as one the most compelling probe of NP.
-Recently, a new measurement at Fermilab has been reported using data collected in Run-2 and Run-3, in 2019 and 2020, respectively~\cite{Muong-2:2023cdq}.
-Systematic uncertanties were reduced by more than a factor of two compared to both the earlier E989 measurements at Fermilab~\cite{Muong-2:2021ojo} and the previous results from BNL~\cite{Muong-2:2006rrc}.
-Also, a complementary strategy to the Fermilab experiment based on ultracold muons is being pursued at J-PARC~\cite{Razuvaev:2017uty,Otani:2018kpl}.
+After the analyses performed on Run-2 and Run-3 from 2019 to 2020 at Fermilab~\cite{Muong-2:2023cdq}, a new result has been recently published by the collaboration using data up to 2023~\cite{Muong-2:2025xyk}.
+Systematic uncertainties were reduced by more than a factor of four compared to the previous world average from the earlier E989 measurements~\cite{Muong-2:2021ojo} and the previous results from BNL~\cite{Muong-2:2006rrc}.